-- New forecast models for AE, AL and AU have been developed, with temporal resolution of 5 minutes, based on ACE level 2 data. - The models are analysed considering, e.g. input parameters, network topology, lead time, and time delays. - We use the "flat delay" propagation method to propagate ACE data to the magnetopause. - Models have been developed using Python and the addon libraries Scipy and Keras, where Keras is a minimalist Python library for deep learning. - Models use the feed-forward neural network algorithm with time delays up to 120 min. - Inputs are B_z, B_y, B, speed, V, and density, n.
+- New forecast models for AE, AL and AU have been developed, with temporal resolution of 5 minutes, based on ACE level 2 data. - The models are analysed considering, e.g. input parameters, network topology, lead time, and time delays. - We use the "flat delay" propagation method to propagate ACE data to the magnetopause. - Models have been developed using Python and the add-on libraries Scipy and Keras, where Keras is a minimalist Python library for deep learning. - Models use the feed-forward neural network algorithm with time delays up to 120 min. - Inputs are B_z, B_y, B, speed, V, and density, n.
 Additional inputs are sine and cosine of UT hour and day of year (DOY). - We have used data from 1998 to 2015, in total 18 years.
-Training, validation and test sets compromise 10, 4 and 4 years.
-We achieve a serial correlation up to 0.88, and skill score of 0.6 for AE. - The forecasts will be used as inputs to the IMPTAM radiation model within the EU project PROGRESS and also available through Regional Warning Center Sweden (RWC-Sweden) on the IRF website.
+Training, validation and test sets compromise 10, 4 and 4 years. - We achieve a serial correlation up to 0.88, and skill score of 0.6 for AE.